Asphalt Restoration Technology Systems, Inc.

 Let us now introduce you to a treatment that provides unparalleled protection to a pavement from oxidation and water or fuel-spill damage.
 This treatment will also put back maltenes lost through oxidation.
 Better put, this treatment will not only stop oxidation (the aging of asphalt), but will reverse it, putting life back into the pavement, therefore extending service and postponing overlays or reconstruction.

-The product that does this is Pavement Dressing Conditioner (PDC).
+The product that does this is Pavement Dressing Conditioner (PDC)

 PDC

-is specified by the Federal Department of Transportation as a coal tar
+is specified by the Federal Department of Transportation as a

 sealer/rejuvenating agent.
 This material is designed to penetrate into an